smxi/inxi/README.txt

 Do not ask for basic help that reading the inxi -h / --help menus, or man page would show you, and do not ask for features to be added that inxi already has.
-Also do not ask for support if your distro refuses to update its inxi version, some are bad about that.
+Also do not ask for support if your distro won't update its inxi version, some are bad about that.

 DOCUMENTATION: http://smxi.org/docs/inxi.htm